Explore

 Superior sequel

-Posted : 10 years, 10 months ago on 20 November 2013 03:04 (A review of The Hunger Games: Catching Fire)
+Posted : 11 years ago on 20 November 2013 03:04 (A review of The Hunger Games: Catching Fire)

 I liked 2012's The Hunger Games.
 It was an entertaining and well-made film, but it also managed to be thought-provoking with some spot-on social commentary.
 The sequel, The Hunger Games: Catching Fire, is everything the last film was, but improved even more.
 Which is a significant achievement, considering how good The Hunger Games was and seeing as Catching Fire is an improvement, it makes this film one of the best films from 2013 so far.
 It's an extremely entertaining, thrilling and thought-provoking blockbuster!